 Readings in representative authors, themes and periods from France and from other Francophone countries.
 Prerequisite: FREN 300 or placement.

 FREN 320 Advanced Language Abroad (4)

 A course designed to increase oral and written proficiency by offering students the opportunity to live and study in France, generally during the same time-frame as Sewanee's regular summer session.
 Normally taken in tandem with FREN 321.
-Prerequisite: Only open to students who have completed one course in French numbered 300 or higher or placement and approval of the Summer in France program director.
+Prerequisite: Only open to students who have completed one course in French numbered 300 or higher or placement and been admitted to the Summer in France program.

 FREN 321 Studies in Culture and Literature Abroad (4)

 Complementary on-site study of French language and civilization within the framework of the Sewanee Summer-in-France program, with emphasis upon cultural readings and literary topics that should be of particular interest when explored on site in France.
-Prerequisite: Only open to students who have completed one course in French numbered 300 or higher or placement and approval of the Summer in France program director.
+Prerequisite: Only open to students who have completed one course in French numbered 300 or higher or placement and been admitted to the Summer in France program.

 FREN 322 Langue, Littérature, Culture in Paris (4)

 Intensive grammar review and vocabulary expansion - specifically, the acquisition of pivotal expressions which aid in modulating the flow of the French sentence; the overall goal is to improve one's compositional skills for the various writing assignments required while studying in Paris.
 Literary and cultural reading is also discussed and analyzed in the second part of the course, with excursions to an author's Parisian address or to important places in Paris connected to the author's life.
 This course is part of the Sewanee Semester in Paris.
-Prerequisite: Only open to students who have completed FREN 300 or FREN 313 and approval of the Sewanee in Paris Program Director required..
+Prerequisite: Only open to students who have completed FREN 300 or FREN 313 and been admitted to the Sewanee in Paris program.

 FREN 323 Advanced French Language and Oral Expression (4)